igrigorik/videospeed/README.md

 ### FAQ

 **The video controls are not showing up?** This extension is only compatible with HTML5 video.
 If you don't see the controls showing up, chances are you are viewing a Flash video.
 If you want to confirm, try right-clicking on the video and inspect the menu: if it mentions flash, then that's the issue.
 That said, most sites will fallback to HTML5 if they detect that Flash it not available.
-You can try manually disabling Flash plugin in Chrome:
+You can try manually disabling Flash plugin in browser.

-* In a new tab, navigate to `chrome://plugins`
-* Disable "Adobe Flash Player"
-* Restart your browser and try playing your video again

-**The speed controls are not showing up for local videos?** To enable playback of local media (e.g. File > Open File), you need to grant additional permissions to the extension.

-* In a new tab, navigate to `chrome://extensions`
-* Find "Video Speed Controller" extension in the list and enable "Allow access to file URLs"
-* Open a new tab and try opening a local file, the controls should show up

 ### License